 Besides the brilliant street markets and supermarkets which stock all your veggie needs, Hanoi has thousands of characters who sell a whole manner of things from their bicycle.
 These tended to be middle aged women who would start off quite grumpy and then you’d squeeze a smile out of them, hopefully.
 It was luck of the draw what they would be selling and you had to haggle hard but it was definitely part of the Hanoi vegan experience.

 There’s always a but

 And this is quite a big but.

-This culture of meatiness caused us a few immediate problems.
+The culture of meatiness caused us a few immediate problems.
 As a travelling vegan Hanoi is paradise in vegan restaurants.
-Outside of veggie establishments, If you’re not a fan of vegetables, tofu or rice then you’re gunna struggle!
+Outside of veggie establishments, If you’re not a fan of vegetables, tofu or rice then you’re gunna struggle.
 We love it, so it was fine.
 Hanoi does have international vegan options, vegan pizzas and even vegan KFC, but we didn’t go to Vietnam to eat pizza did we!